michael-valdron/shopping-cart-api/README.md

 RESTful APIs demo for performing CRUD requests on a Shopping Cart database.

+Live preview of this RESTful API can be used on [Heroku](https://mv-shopping-cart-api.herokuapp.com/), see [usage](#usage) for details.

+Documentation on the source code can be found [here](https://michaelvaldron.ca/shopping-cart-api).

 ## Dependencies

 The following includes all base dependencies for running the API